Hojir

 Hojir (هُژیر) is an Iranian hero in Shahnameh, the national epic of Iran.
 Hojir is son of Goudarz and brother of Giv and Rohham.
 Hojir first appears in the story of Rostam and Sohrab.

 Hojir in the Shahnameh

 He is castellan of Dez-e Sepid (White fortress) in the border of Iran and Turan.
 When Sohrab arrives at Dez-e Sepid, Hojir came out to fight him, but he was defeated by Sohrab, however Sohrab does not kill Hojir and instead takes him as a prisoner.
 Sohrab, wishing to recognize Rostam, his father, asks Hojir to introduce leaders of Iranian army to him, but when he asks about Rostam, Hojir does not reveal Rustam's identity, fearing that Sohrab may kill Rostam.

-Hojir then participated in a series of battles between Iran and Turan, sometimes as a messenger.
-His most important role is in the story of Davazdah Rokh (Twelve combats), where he kills Sepahram, a Turanian hero in a pitched battle.
+The castellan of Dez-e Sepid is not to be confused with Hojir the messenger.
+This later Hojir participated in a series of battles between Iran and Turan, with his most important role in the story of Davazdah Rokh (Twelve combats), where he kills Sepahram, a Turanian hero in a pitched battle.